 We recommend you switch your baby to a rear-facing convertible car seat at around 9-11 months age.
 During that age window, it is the height limit of car seats that your baby is likely to exceed.
 Twelve-month-old baby boys at the 95% percentile are only 28 lbs, well within the upper limits of many car seats.
 Many car seat manufacturers use higher weight limits in the sales and marketing materials, implying that a capacity of 35 or 40 lbs is better than 30 lbs.
 For the vast majority of babies, any weight capacity over 30 lbs is just marketing you can ignore.

-CDC baby boy age vs weight growth charts (pdf), even a 95th percentile baby boy will weigh under 28 lbs and be just shy of 32 inches length on their 12 month birthday (95th percentile means they are growing faster than 94 kids out of every 100).
+Let us break it down for you.
+According the the CDC baby boy age vs weight growth charts (pdf), even a 95th percentile baby boy will weigh under 28 lbs and be just shy of 32 inches length on their 12 month birthday (95th percentile means they are growing faster than 94 kids out of every 100).
 So, you can see from CDC data that your baby is likely to exceed the height limit long before they exceed the weight limit.

 So, let's focus on length limits.